agsup/quartz/content/notes/Spring 2023/World Christian/Reading Notes/Week 1.md

 	- God does not have a geologically limited reign, but instead reigns over all
 	- Heaven's worth is in God's reign
 - **The Mystery of the Kingdom**
+	- Biblical mysteries are ancient secrets that have been disclosed, often through God
+	- New Testament makes known the secrets of God

 [Week 2](notes/Spring%202023/World%20Christian/Reading%20Notes/Week%202.md)